Background Information on Global Country

 adds to the quality of life

 in the community.
 They engage community members, act as a catalyst, and ensure that they play a positive role in the development of country music in Canada.
 Core Business Preserving the history of country music and developing new talent.
-Global

 County President/CEO– Maryanne Gibson